John F. Meck

 - “New Pa.
 Orphans’ Court Rules Mean Big Changes!” speaker and course planner, Pennsylvania Bar Institute live webinar, January 29, 2016.

-- “Tax Planning: Permanence (at least until Congress acts again!)
-Portability (Marry!
+- “Tax Planning: Permanence (at least until Congress acts again!); Portability (Marry!
 Gift!
-Kill!!… Then repeat!)
-Planning (Death Tax or Income Tax… which is more important?),” Eckert Seamans’ Continuing Legal Education Seminar, August 2013.
+Kill!!… Then repeat!); Planning (Death Tax or Income Tax… which is more important?),” Eckert Seamans’ Annual Continuing Legal Education Seminars.